-The process of admission to the D.Min. degree program at MTS begins with submitting a completed Application for Admission form with the \$50.00 application fee.
+The process of admission to the DMin degree program at MTS begins with submitting an Application for Admission with the \$60.00 application fee.
 The Application for Admission and other application forms must be completed and the transcripts and all required materials must be received by October 1 prior to the January entering date.
-The D.Min.
-Committee approves admission.
+The DMin Committee approves admission.
 Persons who skip a seminar or are terminated from the program for any reason must be re-admitted.